hiebj/stately/stately-react/README.md

 ## `Async` Components
 [`<Async>`](https://hiebj.github.io/stately/classes/stately_react.async.html) and [`<CallableAsync>`](https://hiebj.github.io/stately/classes/stately_react.callableasync.html) are [`Controllable` components](#controllable-components), meaning they can operate **either with or without** a Redux store backing them.
 If no `Store` is used, they will manage their own state internally using React's `setState()`.

-In either case, the usage of the `<Async>` components is the same; see the [`<Async>`](#using-async-to-make-a-declarative-asynchronous-call) and [`<CallableAsync>`](#using-callableasync-to-make-an-imperative-asynchronous-call) examples below.
-The only difference in implementation is that integration with a `Store` requires that they are wrapped with an `<AsyncController>`.
-The process of using a `Controller` is described in the [`Controllable` components](#controllable-components) section.
+In either case, the usage of the `<Async>` components is the same.
+To integrate with a `Store` requires only that they are additionally wrapped with an [`<AsyncController>`](http://localhost:8080/modules/stately_react.html#asynccontroller).
+Many use cases do not require a `Controller`, but some do, such as sharing the asynchronous state with other components, or custom handling of the [AsyncActions](https://hiebj.github.io/stately/interfaces/stately_async.asyncaction.html).

-Most use cases do not require that these components be integrated with a `Store`; they will function just fine on their own.
-Advanced use cases might require `Store` integration.
 Integrating `<Async>` with the store will also allow you to see the actions and state mutations as they are dispatched in real-time using the Redux DevTools, which can be useful for debugging.

 ### Declarative `<Async>` operations
 `<Async>` is "declarative", meaning that the `params` are passed in as a prop and the operation is performed automatically.
 It should be used whenever a component needs asynchronously-loaded data to render, such as search results or an entity from a REST service.